All yachts are boats, but not all boats are yachts. Even so, call a yacht a boat and the owner might get upset with you. Wait, what?

 They can get pretty big, reaching up to more than 200 feet long.
 Though once they start getting big, they can be further qualified as mega yachts and super yachts.

 Makes sense, right?
 The word yacht probably conjures up images of a gleaming white boat with polished teak accents in your mind.
-There’s usually a comfortable interior with bedrooms, bathrooms, kitchen, and seating area.
+There’s usually a comfortable interior with bedrooms (suites or cabins), bathrooms, kitchen (galley), and seating area (saloon).

 A boat, on the other hand, has a broader definition of what it can be used for.
 It can have recreational purposes, like fishing or cruising around a lake.
 But commercial fishing boats, police boats, and other boats used for work or commercial purposes would be called boats also.

 Boats can be either motorized or nonmotorized.
 A nonmotorized boat might be a little fishing boat that operates under manpower.
-Larger boats use the wind and sails to power the boat.
+Larger boats use the wind and sails to power the vessel.

 There are also plenty of boats with engines.
 Some can even build up some pretty impressive speed on the water.
 However, yacht engines tend to be more powerful, sophisticated and can go longer distances than boat engines.